-What can I do to accelerate the turnover of patients?
-I scanned through the file of my next patient.
+2. What can I do to accelerate the turnover of patients?
+I scanned the file of my next patient.
 Here..there is some familiarity.
 I called the mum in.
 The boy was wearing the red shirt.
 Oh..similar with this patient.
-However, in striking contrast, the newly indentified boy was full of order and looked like he was well compliant to my treatment.
+However, in striking contrast, the newly identified boy was full of order and looked like he was well compliant with my treatment.

-I made much of this and suggested he must be taking medicine as prescribed.
-The mum noded.
+3. I made much of this and suggested he must be taking medicine as prescribed.
+The mum nodded.

-Many parents are misinform on the need to start medication on their hyperactive kids.
-To some extent, internet is to be blamed.
-The benefit has to outweigh the risk, before any medication has to be started.
+8. Many parents are misinformed about the need to start medication on their hyperactive kids.
+To some extent, the internet is to be blamed.
+The benefit has to outweigh the risk before any medication has to be started.
 By and large, from my experience, at least 80% of children will respond to medication.

-The only problem at the moment is that the child has to swallow pill or otherwise the pill has to be crushed.
+9. The only problem at the moment is that the child has to swallow the pill or otherwise the pill has to be crushed.
 No liquid preparation is available.